yazukii/minishell/Documents/notes.md

 ### ERROR && WORK LOG:
     JOSHUA:
-        - if only builtin why stuff in arg
         - check if there is a redir but nothing behind syntax error
         - dans la nouvelle config de liste comment on gère le heredoc
         - heredoc: